unsignedzero/verilogLabs/README.md

 # ES 210 Lab Spring 2014 #

+# DEPRECATED Branch Experiment #
+This branch exists for reference only and is converted into a tag for reference.
 Contained is a collection of labs done by David Tran (unsignedzero) in Verilog for Dr. Ou's ES 210 class at Sonoma State University.